Vl4d1s/machine-learning-andraw-ng/README.md

 This course provides a broad introduction to machine learning, datamining, and statistical pattern recognition.
 Topics include:

-1. **Supervised learning:** parametric/non-parametric algorithms, support vector machines, kernels, neural networks.
+1. **Supervised learning:** linear regression, logistic regression, Neural Networks
-2. **Unsupervised learning:** clustering, dimensionality reduction, recommender systems, deep learning.
+2. **Unsupervised learning:**
-3. **Best practices in machine learning:** bias/variance theory; innovation process in machine learning and AI.

 ## Programming Assignments

-There were 8 programming exercises for the course covering the following topics:
+There will 8 programming exercises for the course covering the following topics:

 - Exercise 1 - Linear Regression
 - Exercise 2 - Logistic Regression